curiosity-ai/hnsw-sharp/README.md

 # HNSW.Net
 .Net library for fast approximate nearest neighbours search.

-The library implements algorithm described in the ["Efficient and robust approximate nearest neighbor search using Hierarchical Navigable Small World graphs"](https://arxiv.org/ftp/arxiv/papers/1603/1603.09320.pdf) article.
+Exact _k_ nearest neighbours search algorithms tend to perform poorly in high-dimensional spaces.
+To overcome curse of dimensionality the ANN algorithms come in place.
+This library implements one of such algorithms described in the ["Efficient and robust approximate nearest neighbor search using Hierarchical Navigable Small World graphs"](https://arxiv.org/ftp/arxiv/papers/1603/1603.09320.pdf) article.
 It provides simple API for building nearest neighbours graphs, (de)serializing them and running k-NN search queries.

 ## Usage
 Check out the following code snippets once you've added the library reference to your project.